Good Standing for Permit Holders

 More specifically, permit holders are required to complete an annual declaration during permit renewal to ensure APEGA has full and accurate information about the company, the scope of practice, and the Responsible Members under the permit.

 If you would like confirmation that your permit is in good standing, please email your request to [email protected] and include your company name and APEGA permit number.
 APEGA will confirm your current standing by email.
 If your permit is not in good standing, the email will indicate the reasons, the steps required to return to good standing, and contact information for additional clarification or assistance.

-Notification that a permit is not in good standing signals a cautionary period for APEGA to work with the permit holder to resolve any issues as quickly and efficiently as possible.
+Notification that a permit is not in good standing signals a cautionary period for APEGA to work with the permit holder to resolve any issues as efficiently as possible.
 During this period, it is still possible to practice under the permit.
 However, if you are unable to meet outlined regulatory obligations within the allotted time, additional consequences may be applied that will impact your permit.
 If this happens, APEGA will communicate the impact to your practice rights and your recourse to satisfy outstanding requirements.

 The Engineering and Geoscience Professions Act outlines APEGA’s obligation to allow any person to access a list of all the professional members, licensees, permit holders, and certificate holders in good standing.
 In addition to the information contained in APEGA’s Member and Permit Holder Directory, APEGA will provide good-standing status (and the reason a member or permit holder may not be in good standing, such as non-compliance with the Continuing Professional Development Program) to anyone who submits a request to [email protected].

 Next year, APEGA’s Member and Permit Holder Directory will be updated to include good-standing status for all members and permit holders.